ijemmao/prop-trail/prop-trail/PROGRESS.md

 ### Moving Forward

 ### Bug Sheet
-* Whenever an unrelated variable has the same name as a prop, the extension will jump to component definition
+* **Fixed** Whenever an unrelated variable has the same name as a prop, the extension will jump to component definition
   * Check to see if hovered element is inside component (`loc` comparison?)